-Saskatoon Land offers single family residential lots for sale to eligible contractors as well as to individuals.
-In doing so, we strive to foster competition and diversity in the home building industry by ensuring a fair and equitable allocation of City-owned land.
+Saskatoon Land offers single unit residential lots for sale to eligible contractors as well as to individuals.
+In doing so, Saskatoon Land strives to foster competition and diversity in the home building industry by ensuring a fair and equitable allocation of City-owned land.

 How do I become an eligible contractor with Saskatoon Land?

 Saskatoon Land will only sell lots to contractors who meet the following eligibility criteria.
 The applicant must:

 1. Be a home builder constructing complete homes for sale.

 2. Be incorporated in the Province of Saskatchewan.

 3. Be a member of one of the recognized third-party home warranty programs in Saskatchewan.

 4. Complete the probationary requirement prior to becoming an eligible contractor recognized by Saskatoon Land.

 We reserve the right to determine contractor eligibility and to sell lots only to those in good standing.
 We also reserve the right to remove any contractor from the eligibility list and to determine the number of lots offered to any contractor at any time.